Mathématique: Chapter 55

 Young wasn’t sure what to do with the block in his throat and the gray coat of paint on the inside of his skull, a spring full of pain, a summer full of slow-burning menace, an autumn dragging into something confused and long and colder every day.

-He nodded, and tried to give Landry something the man could understand.
+He nodded and tried to give Landry something the man could understand.
 “It wasn’t a Jackson move.
 I see why it read like one.
 But it wasn’t.”

 “Oh no?”
 Landry asked.

 “No,” Young said.
-“She’s just a kid, doesn’t look like much, but she’s a mini-Carter, or something.
+“She’s a kid.
+Doesn’t look like much, but she’s a mini-Carter, or something.
 And if you’d been to the holding cells, if you’d seen her between Nerus and Ba’al, if you’d ever seen the LA’s ships, the way they deface everything that reeks of Goa’uld, if you’d seen how angry they are about those snakes that ground them down for so long, if you’d had any idea of the way she must have grown up, drafted into a war that started as underground smuggling and biochemistry and morphed into outright battle when we upset the power balance, if you’d had any idea how deeply FUBAR’d that whole thing would’ve had to be for her, then maybe it would have seemed less to you like a situation that could be solved with two weeks of committee meetings and votes behind closed doors.
 Maybe.
 Maybe not.”

 Landry sighed.
 “The LA’s taken enough from you already.
 Don’t let them tank your career.”